Veronica jovellanoides

 Veronica jovellanoides, commonly known as Riverhead speedwell, is a threatened flowering plant in the family Plantaginaceae.
-Endemic to New Zealand, only three plants are known in the wild.
+It is endemic to New Zealand, where only three plants are known in the wild.
 All are found within the Ernest Morgan Reserve, a 20 ha forest northwest of Auckland.
 Its discovery is accredited to a retired plant nursery owner, Geoff Davidson, who organised the land's protection a few decades prior, and found it by chance on a walk in November 2007.

 V. jovellanoides has a prostrate growth habit, forming large 2 to 3 m mats on the ground, and long stems with small, spatula-shaped leaves.
 Flowering begins in spring (September to November in New Zealand), producing small four-petalled white flowers which have a purple ring around their throats; the inner and centre-most section of the flower.
 Once pollinated, these become small brown seeds which are dispersed by the wind.

 Description

 Veronica jovellanoides is a creeping plant which grows into a mat 2 to 3 m across.
 It has 2 m long red-brown decumbent stems which are covered in many tiny hairs and grow roots at nodes spaced 5 to 30 mm apart.
 Although it can cover a large area, it grows prostrate and only reaches a height of 5 cm.
 It has 3.5 to 11 mm by 4.5 to 12 mm spatula-shaped leaves which are green on top and a paler green below.
 The leaves may also grow on top of one another, have reddish margins, and are suspended from 2 to 10 mm long very hairy petioles.
 In addition to this, the leaves are hairy and toothed; with three to five pairs of teeth on each side.

 Flowering occurs from October to December and produces a white flower which has a four-lobed corolla (four petals) and a purple ring around its throat; the ring serving as a nectar guide for pollinators.
 The flower is 10 to 12 mm in diameter and the throat is a yellow-green colour.
 Each inflorescence is made up of up to seven flowers growing off of a raceme-like structure made of a 15 to 25 mm long peduncle and a 20 to 30 mm rachis.
 Pollen is given out by a stamen made of a 4.0 to 4.5 mm long filament and a 0.8 to 1.0 mm long pink anther, the pollination of which is encouraged by a glabrous nectarial disk.

 Fruiting is from December to February, yielding pale brown 1.2 to 1.8 mm by 1 to 1.4 mm seeds.
 The 3.2 to 6.0 mm by 3.5 to 5.5 mm pale brown capsules split open on wetting, revealing the similarly-coloured and deeply flattened seed.
 There are six to ten seeds per locule, within the 0.6 to 0.8 mm long glabrous ovary.
 V. jovellanoides has 20 pairs of chromosomes.